Surfing-Chef/themes/amadeus-child/readme.txt

 --Added 'Latest Post Shortcode' plugin
 --Added code to display recent posts and updated style sheet accordingly ??
 Use html and plugins on "Front Page" page and create text file for transfer to other local site
+- Installed Feedzy plugin to local wordpress install

 :: CSS
---Added code to display recent posts and updated style sheet accordingly
+--Added code to display recent posts and updated style sheet accordingly ? adjust styles of the pinterest feed to match the blog feed on front page

 :: GITHUB
 - Created Amadeus-Child Branch